oracle-quickstart/terraform-oci-cis-landing-zone-iam-compartments/examples/cis-landing-zone-quickstart/README.md

 }
 ```

-4. Then execute the example using the usual Terraform workflow:
+4. Execute the example using the usual Terraform workflow:

 ```
 $ terraform init